-Mathematical models called operating models (OMs) are a key component of the MSE process with two key purposes.
-First, they represent alternative scientific hypotheses about uncertain stock and fishery dynamics that are used to generate simulated catch, survey and biological data that can be collected in practice.
-These simulated data are utilized during the evaluation of MP performance.
-Second, OMs are used to characterize stock status relative to fishery reference points.
+Operating models (OMs) are mathematical models that represent alternative scientific hypotheses about uncertain stock and fishery dynamics.
+They are used to generate simulated catch, survey and biological data that can be collected in practice.
+Candidate MPs are applied to the simulated data to gather statistics that measure performance (i.e., how well an MP meets each objective) over specified periods.
+OMs are also used to characterize stock status relative to fishery reference points.

 The BC Sablefish MSE process involves updating the OM every 3-5 years to incorporate new data and hypotheses about Sablefish stock and fishery dynamics.
 The most recent update to the Sablefish OM was in 2022, which was subject to a CSAS regional peer review process (DFO 2023).
+Stock status of BC Sablefish relative to reference points was updated at that time.

-The OM is a sex- and age-structured statistical catch-at-age model fit to fishery-specific landed catch from three gear types (trap, longline hook, and trawl; 1965 - 2021), as well at-sea releases from each gear type (2006 - 2021), three catch-per-unit effort (CPUE) indices of abundance, and age and length composition data.
-The three abundance indices used include trap fishery CPUE (1979 - 2009), a standardized survey (Std; 1990 - 2009), and a stratified random survey (StRS; 2003 - 2021).
+The OM is a sex- and age-structured statistical catch-at-age model fit to fishery-specific landed catch from three gear types (trap, longline hook, and trawl; 1965-2021), as well at-sea releases from each gear type (2006-2021), three catch-per-unit effort (CPUE) indices of abundance, and age and length composition data.
+The three abundance indices include trap fishery CPUE (1979-2009), a standardized trap survey (Std; 1990-2009), and a stratified random trap survey (StRS; 2003-2021).
+Age composition data are used for both the Std. and StRS surveys as well as the Sablefish trap fishery, while length composition data are used for the trawl fishery.